-- Service specification 16, page 10 (the ultrasound component of the combined screening test) states a minimum of 20 minutes.
-Follow link for full wording. - Service specification 17, page 10 (18+0 to 20+6 weeks ultrasound scan) states a minimum of 30 minutes for a singleton pregnancy and 45 minutes for a multiple pregnancy.
-Follow link for full wording.
+- Service specification 16, page 13 (the ultrasound component of the combined screening test) states a minimum of 20 minutes. - Service specification 17, page 13 (18+0 to 20+6 weeks ultrasound scan) states a minimum of 30 minutes for a singleton pregnancy and 45 minutes for a multiple pregnancy.

-NICE Guidelines on Multiple Pregnancy (CG 129) published in September 2011 state that:
+NICE Guidelines on twin and triplet pregnancy (NG137) (2019) state that:

-- 45 minutes should be allowed for anomaly scans in twin and triplet pregnancies (section 1.3.3.3, page 19), concurring with FASP guidelines - 30 minutes should be allowed for growth scans on twins and triplets (section 1.3.3.4, page 19)
+- 45 minutes should be allowed for anomaly scans in twin and triplet pregnancies (section 1.4.11), concurring with FASP guidelines - 30 minutes should be allowed for growth scans on twins and triplets (section 1.4.12)

 The Abdominal Aortic Aneurysm Screening Programme (2017) has guidance on clinic booking times and overall session numbers in its Standard Operating Procedures.
-Appointments are at 5- to 10-minute intervals, with short breaks within each session, to include 15 to 18 scans in a 3-hour session.
+Appointments are at 5 to 10 minute intervals, with short breaks within each session, to include 15 to 18 scans in a 3-hour session.

-The Society and College of Radiographers has published guidance "Ultrasound examination times and appointments".
+The Society and College of Radiographers has published guidance "Ultrasound examination times and appointments" (2020).
 In the absence of any local evidence-based determination of examination times or national standards, the SCoR advises that 20 minutes should be the minimum for a general abdominal ultrasound examination.
 The complete document should be read for full context.
+[2020]

 Individual departments can determine examination times taking into account local circumstances.
-A tool to help evaluate these is the former "NHS Improvement -Examination Times Assessment Tool".
+A tool to help evaluate these is the former "NHS Improvement -Examination Times Assessment Tool" (select improvement toolkit from the right hand list: Radiology section A: Challenge 4).
 Full details of how to access are in Appendix 3 of the SCoR examination times document.

-Many request forms are very non-specific in terms of the patient's symptoms and due allowance may need to be made for this in schedule planning if it is decided to proceed (Ref: section 4.4 and section 4.5).
+Many request forms are very non-specific in terms of the patient's symptoms and due allowance may need to be made for this in schedule planning if it is decided to proceed (ref: section 4.4 and section 4.5).
 For example, it may be necessary to perform both transabdominal and transvaginal scans to fully evaluate the female abdomen and pelvis with ultrasound.